pricebenjamin/real-python/README.md

 * Add support for fetching any tutorial topic.

-* Add support for fetching the latest list tutorial topics.
+* Add support for fetching the latest list of tutorial topics.

 * Sort the tutorials by level of engagement (number of comments)